Mergers of compact objects with cores of massive stars: evolutionary pathways, r-process nucleosynthesis and multi-messenger signatures: Observational signatures

 Based on \cite{Chevalier2012IIn}, \cite{Dongetal2021mergerTriggeredCCSN} attributes the luminous radio transient VT J121001+495647, associated with the soft X-ray burst LGRB 140814A, to a merger triggered CCSN where relativistic jets were launched during the explosion.
 The radio emission arises from synchrotron radiation produced by shocks that are formed as jets interact with their surroundings.
 An NS/BH-core merger progenitor is consistent with the dense extended asymmetric CSM formed around the transient (see section \ref{subsubsec:GeneralObs} and section \ref{subsubsec:FBOTs}) and the pre-explosion eruptive mass loss episodes could originate in earlier mass transfer phases within the binary system.

 \cite{BarkovKomissarov2011hypernova} ties NS-core mergers to hypernova explosions.
 They propose that the high mass accretion rates during the merger can lead to the generation of strong magnetic fields through differential rotation energizing a very luminous Type II SN with a high plateau followed by a steep decline.
 The hydrogen features come from the giant's envelope, and the sharp drop in the brightness is due to low amounts of $^{56}\text{Ni}$ synthesized is such an explosion that occur in relatively low densities and the fast spin-down of the NS.
 We note that the spinning of the NS in this scenario, and hence its potential to produce a magnetically driven explosion during the merger, is very sensitive to the specific angular momentum of the matter accreted by the NS itself.
-If the vast accretion leads the NS to collapse into a BH before the magnetically driven explosion manages to occur, then the relativistic jets launched due to the accretion by the BH will most likely remain chocked in the inflated envelope of the companion (e.g., \citealt{GrichenerSoker2021neutrinos}), leading to a Type II SN.
+If the vast accretion leads the NS to collapse into a BH before the magnetically driven explosion manages to occur, then the relativistic jets launched due to the accretion by the BH will most likely remain choked in the inflated envelope of the companion (e.g., \citealt{GrichenerSoker2021neutrinos}), leading to a superluminous Type II SN. \citealt{Ablimitetal2022WDs} suggest that a similar transient can arise from the collapse of a white-dwarf to a NS or a BH as it mergers with the core of a giant star during CEE.

 More recently, an NS-core merger origin (\citealt{SokerGilkisiPTF14hls}; \citealt{Gofmanetal2019iPTF14hls}) was suggested for the peculiar type IIp SN iPTF14hls \citep{Arcavietal2017iptf14hls} and iPTF14hls-like transients, such as SN2020faa \citep{Yangetal2021SN2020faa}.
 Their unusual properties include an order of magnitude slower time evolution compared to a regular type IIp SN, at least five peaks in the lightcurve and a rapidly expanding CSM.
 Mass accretion by an NS as it passes the periastron in its eccentric orbit around a giant prior to the onset of CEE could explain observed pre-explosion outbursts (e.g., \citealt{Schreieretal2021CEJSN}).
 The jets launched while the NS is spiraling-in inside the envelope of the giant star lead to the ejection of the CSM around the transient.
 When the NS mergers with the helium core it launches more luminous jets due to higher accretion rates that power the explosion itself.
 Interactions of the jets with the ejected SN matter and late episodes of jet-launching might explain the multiple peaks in the lightcurve (e.g., \citealt{KaplanSoker2020lateJets}).
 Further accretion of fallback gas can prolong the evolution of the transient.